-A fine example of an autarkic Cistercian monastery, the well-restored abbey in its green isolated valley was consecrated in 1147 by Pope Eugene III in the presence of St Bernard, founder of the Order.
-The land, called Fontanetum, as it "floats on fountains" (like many abbey sites) was given by his relative, Raynard de Montbard.
-The abbey church, one of France's oldest Cistercian foundations, is open.
-To its south, the robust, elegant cloister is a masterpiece.
-Note also the dormitory, chapter house, scriptorium and forge.
+An excellent example of a self-sufficient Cistercian monastery, the well-restored abbey of Fontenay set in a secluded green valley was consecrated in 1147.
+The land is called Fontanetum, as it "floats on fountains".
+The abbey church, one of France's oldest Cistercian foundations, is open to the public.
+To the south, the cloister is an architectural masterpiece.
+Note also the dormitory, chapter house, scriptorium and blacksmiths.